Orgeat and almond syrup stare each other down in our kitchens like long-lost cousins at a family reunion.

 Orange flower water provides citrus undertones to orgeat, boosting its aroma.

-Almond syrup, on the other hand, highlights the natural nuttiness of almonds without any extra flavors.
+Almond syrup, on the other hand, shows the natural nuttiness of almonds without any extra flavors.

 Choose carefully between orgeat or almond syrup for your drinks or desserts.